 Boris received his B.A. in Political Science and Legal Studies from the University of California, Berkeley and is fluent in English and Spanish.

-Prior to joining IRAP, Kelly spent five years in the Department of Donor Relations & National Programs at the American Committee for the Weizmann Institute of Science, an organization that develops philanthropic support for a scientific research institution located in Israel.
-Throughout her tenure at the American Committee, Kelly was responsible for all national and international fundraising and leadership programs, which focused on advancing the organization in the areas of donor cultivation, education, and recognition.
+Prior to joining IRAP, Kelly spent five years in the department of Donor Relations & National Programs at the American Committee for the Weizmann Institute of Science, an organization that develops philanthropic support for a leading scientific research institution.
+Throughout her tenure at the American Committee, Kelly was responsible for executing national and international fundraising and leadership programs, which focused on advancing the organization in the areas of donor cultivation, education, and recognition.
 Additionally, Kelly assumed responsibility for many donor service initiatives and governance liaison functions, including working closely with members of the Executive Committee and Board of Directors.

-Kelly received a Bachelor of Arts degree in Sociology from Wagner College in New York, where her studies and internships focused on nonprofit community engagement.
+Kelly received a Bachelor of Arts degree in Sociology from Wagner College, where her studies and internships focused on nonprofit community engagement.

 Tania is IRAP’s Development Coordinator.
 In this role, she supports the daily operations of the Development Department, including processing donations, responding to donor inquiries, and managing IRAP’s fundraising database.